-Server model with eight 2.5-inch hot-swap drives
+Backplane for eight 2.5-inch hot-swap drives

-Use this section to understand the internal cable routing for the server model with eight 2.5-inch hot-swap drives.
+Use this section to understand the connectors on the backplane and internal cable routing for server models with eight 2.5-inch hot-swap drives.

-The following illustration shows the cable routing for the server model with eight 2.5-inch hot-swap drives.
+Figure 17.
+Connectors on the backplane for eight 2.5-inch hot-swap drives